 The program is mandated by the California Department of Public Health (CPDH) and the backflow prevention device(s) must be tested annually.
 The MWD has contracted with B&L Backflow to administer this required program.
 If you have future plans to build, remodel or install outside irrigation, please contact B&L Backflow to help determine the appropriate device(s) for your project and help protect our drinking water at (775) 831-0123.

 The report contains information about detected contaminants in your drinking water and related required language of specific health risks and phone numbers for more information.
-All of the most recent testing has been completed by the MWD and that data is provided in your 2019 Consumer Confidence Report.
-The McKinney Water District is pleased to report that there were no violations.
+All of the most recent testing has been completed by the MWD and that data is provided in your 2020 Consumer Confidence Report.

 This report is available on our website at www.mckinneywaterdistrict.com.
 If you would like to receive this report via regular mail or email, please contact our office at (916) 806-0510.

 Be sure to check out our newly designed website. www.mckinneywaterdistrict.com.
-You can access the Board Meeting Minutes, Meeting Agenda’s, Ordinances and informational links to other water related websites as well as our contact information.
+You can access the Board Meeting Minutes, Meeting Agenda, Ordinances, and informational links to other water-related websites as well as our contact information.

 Did you know that the average U.S. household uses approximately 400 gallons of water per day or 100 gallons per person per day?
 Luckily, there are many low-cost and no-cost ways to conserve water.
 Small changes can make a big difference – try one today and soon it will become second nature.